 Following a warm welcome by the hostess, I was brought to a table by the window and looked through the Brunch and Lunch menus, which are served from 9am to 4pm daily and my eyes were immediately drawn to the Pain Perdu which is a French toast made with sweet brioche, served with bacon and maple syrup.
 I noticed the family next to me tucking into it so that sealed my decision.

 I was feeling extra peckish so I also opted to have a Chicken Caesar Salad, which is served with pulled chicken breast, crispy cured ham, avocado, baby gem lettuce, caesar dressing and parmesan shavings.
 It was one of the many gluten free options on the menu and there was an ample choice of vegetarian options such as the popular Veja Vu Breakfast of avocado, spinach, poached egg, potato cake, Portobello mushroom, cherry tomatoes and toast.

 One of the features of the restaurant that I found visually pleasing was the fact that the kitchen was visible from the seating area and you could see the chefs cooking your food.
 After a wait of around 15 minutes, the Pain Perdu was served.
 The brioche was fluffy, the bacon crispy and the syrup tied the flavours together.
-I found it the perfect balance of sweet and savory and every mouthful took me one step closer to heaven.
+I found it the perfect balance of sweet and savory.

 I asked for the bill and the meal came to a total of €26.
 The Pain Perdu was €8.50, the Chicken Caesar Salad €12.50 and the Sticky Toffee Pudding €5.
 I decided to have a glass of Prosecco, priced at €6 to finish off my dining experience in Dèjá Vu.
 I sat back, opened my book and listened to the soothing French music playing in the background.
 I highly recommend Dèjá Vu for an authentic Parisian experience.
 Bon Appetit!